 Turning up early in the day has its advantages here too.
 I’ve managed to escape into the depths of the complex just as the loudly excited groups of Asian tourists started to arrive, thrusting their selfie sticks like multi-colored rapiers at unsuspecting passers-by.

 The centrepiece in the cathedral is the silver tomb of St. John of Nepomuk — the same St. John who was thrown off Charles Bridge at the behest of Bohemian King Wenceslaus and who was later made a saint.
 Rumour has it, that John of Nepomuk was the confessor of the queen and refused to betray her confidence.

 Of all the streets in the Castle, the Golden Lane is the most picturesque.
 The tiny multicoloured houses, while freezing inside, look incredibly cozy from the outside.
 The interiors of the houses look quite similar to what you would see in a traditional Russian farmhouse even now.
 In fact, I could’ve sworn, I saw my grandma’s foot-operated sewing machine there.

 The castle wall near the Gold Lane is a good spot to see some panoramic views of the city.
 The castle is perched on a hilltop and has some of the best views in Prague.

 The most picturesque way to leave the Castle is via Old Castle Stairs.
 It is such a quaint spot, you can just see Daenerys Targaryen strutting down these steps.

-Across the river from the castle, there is another good vantage point is the Old Town Bridge Tower.
+Across the river from the castle, there is another good vantage point – the Old Town Bridge Tower.
 It takes a bit of determination to climb all the way to the top, but the views are certainly worth it.